Leno-Renaud/GNS3-router-config-automation-RIP_OSPF_BGP/README.md

 # GNS3 Routing Configuration Automation

-Portfolio project developed by **Hector Ernoult, Leno Renaud, Théodore Bonnier, Jules Gruffaz**.
+Portfolio project developed by **Leno Renaud, Hector Ernoult, Théodore Bonnier, Jules Gruffaz**.

 This project automates Cisco c7200 router configuration inside a GNS3 topology using Python scripts and Jinja2 templates.
 It provides a GUI workflow that helps generate and inject routing configurations (RIP / OSPF / BGP) into a complete lab architecture.